hswick/jutsu/README.md

 To make sure everything is working run `boot repl` in your command line.

 In order to use jutsu you will need to create a build.boot file to add jutsu as a dependency.
-You can follow the instructions on boot's [homepage](https://github.com/boot-clj/boot) to get started.
+You can follow the instructions on boot's [homepage](https://github.com/boot-clj/boot) to guide you.

 ## Usage